 If it forms lumps on the painting

 The first, and most concerning, problem with acrylic paint is that it forms lumps on the painting.
-You should not need to be concerned with the problem since it can be handled relatively quickly.
+However we can solve this problem relatively quickly.
 If you find any lumps on your drawing, take the following steps:

 - Place the painting on a level, hard wall.
 This simplifies the procedure and eliminates the risk of making an error as a result of the painting falling or becoming shaky.

-- Begin carefully washing the painting with a cloth to clear any dust after it has been placed on a hard and even surface.
+- Begin carefully washing the painting with a cloth to clear any dust after placing on a hard and even surface.
 To stop obvious risks, you can just do this after the painting has dried.
 The removal of any dust is critical, as failure to do so will lead to more issues down the road.

 - Next, double-check if you have some sandpaper on hand.
-It is suggested that you use sandpaper with a grit of 220 or more.
+It is better to use sandpaper with a grit of 220 or more.
 Sandpaper that is too coarse will ruin the painting, so go for a finer alternative.

 - Now you should begin sanding the impacted area gently.
 You should go over any bumps in the painting with a soft touch.
 Be sure not to exert too much pressure, as this will cause some of the paint to come off.
 Make sure you add constant pressure to the drawing so that all of the lumps seem to be the same size.
 You’ll see that the lumps steadily fade out, finally leaving the canvas completely devoid of them.

 While the procedure takes some time, it is much more effective than beginning again with the drawing.
 You may want to repaint the affected area after you’ve finished sanding it.
-If desired, a darker color may be used to provide more coverage.
+If desired, you can use a darker color to provide more coverage.

 This strategy is incredibly helpful and can help you save a significant amount of time.
 You will restore the painting’s flawless appearance by removing some lumps.
-As a result, if you find any lumps on your acrylic painting, don’t be too concerned; they can quickly be sanded off.
+As a result, if you find any lumps on your acrylic painting, don’t be too concerned.
+You can quickly sand off those.

 If The paint became lumpy in its tube

 When you want to focus on the artwork you’re now working on, this can be incredibly irritating.
-The paint also gets lumpy as a result of the lid not being completely closed, or as the paint ages.
+The paint also gets lumpy when we don’t close the lid completely, or as the paint ages.
 It’s also possible that storing the paint in the wrong temperature conditions will cause it to lump.